ToolJet/ToolJet/docs/docs/marketplace.md

 ENABLE_MARKETPLACE_FEATURE=true
 ```

-Once the marketplace feature is enabled, users will get an option to open the **Marketplace** page from the dropdown on the navbar of the dashboard.
+Once the marketplace feature is enabled, users can open the **Marketplace** page from the dropdown on the navbar of the dashboard.
 Users can also directly access the marketplace using the URL: `https://tooljet.yourcompany.com/integrations`

 :::info
 The user logged-in should be the **Admin** to use the marketplace.